rhdtownsend/msg/docs/source/appendices/grid-tools/goettingen_to_specint.rst

 .. note::

-   In order for :command:`goettingen_to_specint` to build, you must first uncomment/edit the line in :file:`$MSG_DIR/build/Makefile` that defines the `FITS_LDFLAGS` variable.
+   In order for the :command:`goettingen_to_specint` tool to be built, you must first uncomment/edit the line in :file:`$MSG_DIR/build/Makefile` that defines the `FITS_LDFLAGS` variable.
 This variable defines the flags used to link against your system's FITS library.